 Prepare to Apply Pit TLC

-Those underarms are going to need some serious loving for all the hard work detox brings—you can mix up home made concoctions, or opt for products ready to use.
+Those underarms will need some serious loving for all the hard work detox brings — you can mix up home made concoctions, or opt for products ready to use.
 Pretty Frank, formerly Primal Pit Paste, knows all about detox and natural deodorant.
 They offer a kit with gentle charcoal pastes and balm, to make the process as smooth as possible.
 But simple ingredients already in your home, like coconut oil, can really calm things down.

 Smell the Change